This page answers the frequently asked questions about CockroachDB Serverless (beta) and CockroachDB Dedicated.

 How do I connect to my cluster?

 To connect to a cluster, download the CA certificate, and then generate a connection string or parameters.
-You can use this information to connect to your cluster through the CockroachDB SQL client or a Postgres-compatible driver or ORM.
+You can use this information to connect to your cluster through the CockroachDB SQL client or a PostgreSQL-compatible driver or ORM.
 For more details, see Connect to Your CockroachDB Serverless (beta) Cluster.

 I created a CockroachCloud Free (beta) cluster before CockroachDB Serverless (beta) was available.
 Can I still use my cluster?